bbauska/Anti-Project2025/anti.md

 adjudications.
 Also, since much environmental policymaking must run the gauntlet of judicial review, USGCRP actions can frustrate successful litigation defense in ways that the career bureaucracy should not be permitted to control.
 The process for producing assessments should include diverse viewpoints.”
-[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]
+[Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-Project 2025 urged the president to instruct CEQ to rewrite regulations implementing the National Environmental Policy Act along the lines of the 2020 reforms.
+<p>Project 2025 urged the president to instruct CEQ to rewrite regulations implementing the National
+Environmental Policy Act along the lines of the 2020 reforms.
 “The President should instruct the CEQ to rewrite its regulations implementing NEPA along the lines of the historic 2020 effort and restoring its key provisions such as banning the use of cumulative impact analysis.
 This effort should incorporate new